kevinolega/callcentertrainingtips/_posts/2015-01-26-learn-fluent-english.md

 Just add a description.

-Instead of saying the word, describe it in detail, tell the other person where to find it, what colour, what other things help identify it and tell them what to do.
+Instead of saying the word, describe it in detail, tell the other person where to find it, what color, what other things help identify it and tell them what to do.

 **Where you can go to get better instructions:**

 1. **Watch cooking shows**.

-My favourite chefs are Jamie Oliver, Gordon Ramsay and Heston Blumenthal.
+My favorite chefs are Jamie Oliver, Gordon Ramsay and, Heston Blumenthal.

 2. **Read how to guides**.

-I read a lot of how to guides at Lifehacker.com
+I read a lot of how-to guides at Lifehacker.com

 3. **Emulate great teachers**.

-I have a short list of people I look up to.
+I have a short-list of people I look up to.

 I’ll share it in the future.